Anni Yang, PhD.

 PhD student at OU DGES

-Research interest: ecology and epidemiology of emerging infectious diseases in wildlife
+Research interest: ecology and epidemiology of emerging infectious diseases

 He holds an MS in epidemiology and public health and has experience with disease surveillance and epidemiological model of infectious diseases.
 His current research aims to distinguish ecological and environmental drivers that contribute to animal movement and contact risk of zoonotic spillover from wildlife-livestock-human interface.